MaciDE/SwiftyProse/README.md

 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg?style=flat)

 ## Example App
-An example app is available to showcase and enable you to test some of `SwiftProse`'s features.
+An example app is available to showcase and enable you to test some of `SwiftyProse`'s features.
 It can be found in `./SwiftyProseDemo`.

 ## Requirements
 - Deployment target iOS 14.0+
 - Swift 5+
-- Xcode

 ## Installation